How to claim for Inland items (posted to UK addresses)

 We usually provide a full response to claims within 30 days of receiving them, so please allow us this time to investigate before contacting us again.

-If you're not applying online, download, print, complete and post one of the following forms to the address shown below.
+If you're not applying online, download, print and complete and one of the following forms (also available from any Post Office® branch):

 When completed in full, the signed and dated claim form and all supporting evidence should be sent to: